eliasnema/eliasnema.github.io/_posts/2019-08-01-makeover-monday-w30.markdown

 ![metrics_nonscaled]({{ site.url }}/assets/mm/19w30/DF_nonscaled.png)

-> Mustafi - 1st in memes but also completing around 0.06 clearances and 0.025 tackles per minute, more than any other defender in a team.
+> Mustafi - first in memes but also completing around 0.06 clearances and 0.025 tackles per minute, more than any other defender in a team.

 #### Log-scaling
 We can try to play with axis scales to get more equal distribution of numbers.
 As you can see now graphs are more equally distributed, but it's a mess in readability.